Background

 • prime_mover_every_three_months = the identifier of your new custom backup schedule.
 Make this name user-friendly for easy identification.
 It is recommended to use the naming convention: prime_mover_every_{YOUR_SCHEDULE_SLUG}

 • interval – your backup schedule in seconds.
-For example in 3 months, the total number of seconds is 7776000.
-It’s because approximately in one month – the total number of seconds is 2592000.
-Multiply this by 3 (for 3 months) will be the total seconds in months.
+For example, in 3 months, the total number of seconds is 7776000.
+This is because, in approximately one month, the total number of seconds is 2592000.
+Multiply this by 3 (for 3 months), the total seconds in months.

-• display – This is the user-friendly name that will be displayed in your Prime Mover automatic backup custom schedule settings.
-It is recommended to use English name descriptions for maximum compatibility.
-This is not translatable for now.
+• display This user-friendly name will be displayed in your Prime Mover automatic backup custom schedule settings.
+For maximum compatibility, it is recommended that you use English name descriptions.
+For now, this is not translatable.

-Let’s have an example for clarification purposes.
-Supposing you want to run an automatic backup once in 3 weeks.
+Let’s use an example for clarification purposes.
+Suppose you want to run an automatic backup once every three weeks.
 However, this schedule is not included in the Prime Mover default backup schedules.
-This custom schedule needs to be added.
+You need to add this custom schedule.

 First, let’s compute the total number of seconds in 3 weeks.
-In addition – it is a known fact that one day has 86400 seconds.
-Therefore the total number of seconds in 3 weeks (which has 21 days on it) will be:
+In addition, it is known that one day has 86400 seconds.
+Therefore, the total number of seconds in 3 weeks (which has 21 days on it) will be:

 Total number of seconds = 21 x 86400 = 1814400